trustgrid/docs/content/en/docs/user-management/policies/index.md

 User Management Policies define what an authenticated user is allowed to do within the Trustgrid system.
 Policies either allow or explicitly deny specific actions by the user.
 {{% /pageinfo %}}

-### Types of Policies
+## Types of Policies

-#### Trustgrid Managed Policies
+### Trustgrid Managed Policies

 These policies start with the prefix `builtin-tg` and are created and managed by Trustgrid to provide a starting level of permissions based on common user types.
 Descriptions of the user types for each role are listed below.

-As Trustgrid adds new features or actions theses policies will automatically be updated to include appropriate permissions.
+As Trustgrid adds new features or actions these policies will automatically be updated to include appropriate permissions.
 These policies cannot be edited by customers.

-#### Customer Managed Policies
+### Customer Managed Policies

 These policies can be defined by customers to meet the specific needs of their teams.

-#### Best Practices
+### Best Practices

-- Start by attaching the Trustgrid Managed Policies that best fits the user's minimum, required needs following the principle of “least privilege.”
+- Start by attaching the Trustgrid Managed Policies that best fit the user's minimum, required needs following the principle of “least privilege.”
 - If additional permissions are required, create a Customer Managed Policy that includes those specific rights rights.
 Then attach that policy to the user.

-#### Trustgrid Managed Policy Descriptions
+### Trustgrid Managed Policy Descriptions

 Below are the basic descriptions of the Trustgrid Managed Policies including an example role description.
 Trustgrid will use this description to guide if it is appropriate to add new permissions to the policies.